View below changes in line with our CovidSafe Plan:

-Please wear a mask when attending an activity or event.
-Card activities are postponed until after January 22, 2021.
 You will be given wipes to clean your own chair/table at the end of each activity (if applicable).
 Food or drinks need to be consumed while seated, and there will be no public water fountains or communal food/drinks.

 Click here to view the activities available at Fitzgibbon Community Centre.